 Council is composed of member physicians from 10 geographical areas across Canada (British Columbia and Yukon; Alberta; Saskatchewan, Northwest Territories and Nunavut; Manitoba; Ontario; Québec; New Brunswick; Nova Scotia; Prince Edward Island; and Newfoundland and Labrador).

-To ensure appropriate representation across all specialities in medicine, surgery, and general practice, members seeking election must practice in one of the following two Divisions:
+To ensure appropriate representation across all specialties in medicine, surgery, and general practice, members seeking election must practice in one of the following Divisions:

-- Division A - Certification from CFPC, or CMQ (Specialists in Family Medicine), or physicians without CFPC or RCPSC certification
+- Division A (member): Certification from CFPC or CMQ (Specialists in Family Medicine), or physicians without CFPC, CMQ or RCPSC certification.
+One (1) Council position within Division A is filled by a member engaged in a residency program in Canada.

-- Division B - Specialist certification from RCPSC or CMQ, not including Specialists in Family Medicine
+- Division B (member): Specialist certification from RCPSC or CMQ, not including specialists in Family Medicine

 Council members should plan to commit to at least 17 days per year (i.e., one annual meeting, eight Council days, and approximately eight committee days), as well as meeting preparation and travel time.